 In realistic solar cell operating conditions, the PV device always works in some mode between these two points.
-In the optimal situation, the MPP point corresponds to the maximum load power.
-The rated voltage for the maximum power point is V{MPP} and the rated current for that point is I{MPP} .
+In the optimal situation MPP point corresponds to the maximum load power.
+The rated voltage for the maximum power point is $V{MPP}$ and the rated current for that point is $I{MPP}$ .
 At this point, the efficiency of the solar cell should be determined according to the formula:

-$PCE = P{electrical}/P{light} = I{MPP} \cdot V{MPP}/P{light} = I{SC} \cdot V{OC} \cdot FF/P{light}$
+$PCE = P{electrical} / P{light} = I{MPP} V{MPP} / P{light} = I{SC} V{OC} FF / P{light}$

-Here the FF is a fill factor of the solar cell, determined as the relation of the yellow and gray rectangle's areas:
+Here the FF is a fill factor of the solar cell.
+Determined as the relation of the yellow and gray rectangle's areas:

-$$FF = (J{MPP} \cdot V{MPP})/(J{SC} \cdot V{OC})$$
+$$FF = (J{MPP} V{MPP})/(J{SC} V{OC})$$

-Single solar cell in the laboratory-driven model experiments operates at the maximum power point, which gives the best efficiency.
+Single solar cell in the laboratory-driven model experiments operates at maximum power point, which gives the best efficiency.
 However, in realistic conditions the solar cell in the assembled module can work at any point at the J-V curve.
 This point is not chosen by the module, but by the electrical characteristics of the circuit to which this module is connected.

 Another important parameter of solar cell is an external quantum efficiency (EQE).
 This parameter defines the number of electrons extracted from the photoactive layer divided by the number of photons irradiating the device.
-Typical EQE is presented in Figure 5.
-In ideal situation the curve could be represented by flat line at 100% EQE, and this would correspond to the solar cell absorbing and converting into energy 100% of sunlight without any losses.
-But in real life the decrease in blue light area is usually caused by front surface recombination, while the decrease in the red light area by low diffusion length and reduced absorption of long-wavelength photons.
+Typical EQE is presented on Figure 5.
+In ideal situation the curve should fill the 100% of the area, but in real life the decrease in blue area usually caused by front surface recombination, decrease in red area by low diffusion length and reduced absorption of long-wavelength photons.
 And reflections cause reduction in the middle area.